mdheller/dumbass/README.md

 A crazy-small framework for building brutal/brutalist web applications

+## news ~ removing ESlint

+[ESlint compromised](https://github.com/eslint/eslint-scope/issues/39) in an attempt to steal credentials.

+This is terrible.
+And it is the ESlint that comes with Babel.
+Another **great** reason to not use enormous/bloated toolchains/transpilation and things like JSX/Babel/React.
+Just use small code you can read.

+Brutal.js!
+FTW :smile:

 ## small

 126 source lines of code.
 2 functions: `R` and `render`